latent-to/developer-docs/docs/resources/glossary.md

 ### Commit Reveal

-The commit reveal feature is designed to solve the weight-copying problem by giving would-be weight-copiers access only to stale weights.
+The Commit Reveal feature is designed to solve the weight-copying problem by giving would-be weight-copiers access only to stale weights.
 Copying stale weights should result in validators departing from consensus.

 **See also:**
 - [Commit Reveal](../concepts/commit-reveal.md)